 With its unique tropical architectural design, the Matilda House has been a favourite haunt for photographers since the Cashin family moved out many decades ago.

-In the early 70s, the Singapore government acquired the nearby land.
+In the early seventies, the Singapore government acquired the nearby land.

-In 2000, the house was put onto the conservation list by the Urban Redevelopment Authority (URA).
+In 2000, the house was put on the conservation list by the Urban Redevelopment Authority (URA).

-Today, the Punggol LRT loops around the house, and several new blocks of flats are being built nearby.
-Very soon, the once isolated and quiet Punggol will be buzzed with life again.
+Today, the Punggol Light Rail Transit (LRT) loops around the house, and several new blocks of Housing and Development Board (HDB) flats have already popped up nearby.
+In the near future, the once isolated and quiet Punggol will be buzzing with life again.

-In December 2010, developer Sim Lian Group made a bid of $363 million to acquire the surrounding land off Punggol Field and Punggol Walk.
-If their bid is successful, the plot of land will be used to develop high rise condominiums, and the century-old Matilda House will be converted into a clubhouse.
+In December 2010, property developer Sim Lian Group made a bid of $363 million to acquire the surrounding lands off Punggol Field and Punggol Walk.
+If their bid is successful, the acquired parcel of land will be used to develop high-rise condominiums, and the century-old Matilda House will be converted into a clubhouse.